andrew/ultimate-awesome/README.md

 - [motion-ui-design](https://github.com/fliptheweb/motion-ui-design) - Resources for inspiration, lists of software, libraries and other stuff related to Motion UI design, animations and transitions.
 - [awesome-hacktoberfest](https://github.com/OtacilioN/awesome-hacktoberfest) - A curated list of awesome Hacktoberfest 2023 repositories, guides and resources.
 - [awesome-badges](https://github.com/badges/awesome-badges) - A curated collection of awesome things related to status badges.
-- [awesome-opa](https://github.com/open-policy-agent/awesome-opa) - A curated list of OPA related tools, frameworks and articles.
 - [awesome-AutoML-and-Lightweight-Models](https://github.com/guan-yuan/awesome-AutoML-and-Lightweight-Models) - A list of high-quality (newest) AutoML works and lightweight models including 1.)
 Neural Architecture Search, 2.)
 Lightweight Structures, 3.)
 Model Compression, Quantization and Acceleration, 4.)
 Hyperparameter Optimization, 5.)
 Automated Feature Engineering.
+- [awesome-opa](https://github.com/open-policy-agent/awesome-opa) - A curated list of OPA related tools, frameworks and articles.
+- [awesome-automotive-can-id](https://github.com/iDoka/awesome-automotive-can-id) - :tractor: Collect of CAN IDs and its payloads for various car brands/models in one place.
+Might be useful  for Cyber Security Researchers, Reverse Engineers, and Automotive Electronics Enthusiasts.
 - [awesome-desktop-js](https://github.com/styfle/awesome-desktop-js) - 🖥️ A list of awesome packages and frameworks for implementing JavaScript applications on the desktop.
 - [awesome-deep-rl](https://github.com/kengz/awesome-deep-rl) - A curated list of awesome Deep Reinforcement Learning resources.
 - [awesome-linux-ricing](https://github.com/avtzis/awesome-linux-ricing) - 🎨 Curated list of awesome themes, tools and apps for customizing the Linux environment.